trivizakis/easyConvNet/README.md

 A framework for easy hyperparameter optimization and data augmentation of Convolutional Neural Networks.

-to-do:
+to-do:<br>
--adapt train_CNN for your needs
+-adapt train_CNN for your needs<br>
--provide DataConverter class to import your dataset as npy samples
+-provide DataConverter class to import your dataset as npy samples<br>